turingschool/gear-up/vote_your_conscience.markdown

 A successful Turing graduate is engaged, intentional, and well-informed when evaluating how to participate meaningfully in their communit(y/ies).
 Today, we will use the upcoming election as a opportunity to develop the awareness and skills we need to meet this aspiration.

 Sit with your groups in your assigned locations.
-Make sure to assign someone in your group the role of timekeeper, practice active listening, and collectively take responsibility for all members having a chance to share their perspectives and learn from others.
+Make sure to assign someone in your group the role of timekeeper, facilitator, and listening monitor to remind everyone to practice active listening.
+Take collective responsibility for all members having a chance to share their perspectives and learn from others.

 ## What is a Citizen?
 ### Read (5 min)
-Read [this summary](https://www.uscis.gov/citizenship/learners/citizenship-rights-and-responsibilities) by US Citizenship and Immigration Services and scan the article by Brett and Kate McKay, [A Citizen's Bill of Responsibilities](http://www.artofmanliness.com/2016/09/26/citizens-bill-responsibilities/) (September 26, 2016; note: in spite of its unconventional source, this article is one of the more entertaining, clear, and constructive treatments of the topic available online).
+Read [this summary](https://www.uscis.gov/citizenship/learners/citizenship-rights-and-responsibilities) by US Citizenship and Immigration Services and scan the article by Brett and Kate McKay, [A Citizen's Bill of Responsibilities](http://www.artofmanliness.com/2016/09/26/citizens-bill-responsibilities/) (September 26, 2016; note: in spite of its unconventional source, this article is one of the more entertaining, clear, and constructive treatments of the topic available online.
+Focus on the spirit of the article).
 You may also enjoy this _Washington Post_ article by Eugene Volokh, ["Is the United States of America a Republic or a Democracy?"](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2015/05/13/is-the-united-states-of-america-a-republic-or-a-democracy/?utm_term=.3df98233fecf) for a bit more background on what republic and democracy mean for the United States.

 ### Write (5 min)
 Based on the content in this article and other exposure you've had on this topic, respond to the prompt: were you designing curriculum for a civics class (only [9 of 50 US states require civics for high school graduation](http://www.huffingtonpost.com/2012/10/12/circle-study-finds-most-s_n_1959522.html)), how would you describe the rights and responsibilities of a US citizen to their country and fellow citizens.